18F/health-tracking-course/collections/_rubric/oo-high-1.md

     - bewarecustomized
 ---

 Roadmaps are a tricky thing.
-They are a space where development teams can lie to leadership, vendor leadership can lie to states, states can lie to SOs, and everything can look like it is perfectly on track.
+They are a space where development teams can lie to leadership, vendor leadership can lie to states, states can lie to {{site.po}}s, and everything can look like it is perfectly on track.

 Roadmaps can also be a source of *radical transparency*, where something approaching the ground truth of the project can be ascertained.
 But that assumes that the vendor and state are in agreement around what a roadmap can and should be.

 There are many kinds of roadmaps and many ways they might be implemented.
-As an SO, you need to have both 1) a **conceptual** understanding of what a roadmap is as well as 2) a **practical/applied** understanding, so you can either praise the work you see or demand improvements that give you better visibility into the health of a project.
+As a {{site.po}}, you need to have both 1) a **conceptual** understanding of what a roadmap is as well as 2) a **practical/applied** understanding, so you can either praise the work you see or demand improvements that give you better visibility into the health of a project.

 As you engage in your reading and viewing, **remember to make note of questions that you have about the material**.